QubitProducts/react-driver/README.md

 ### Great!
 Can I use it yet?

 I'd love to say yes, but we aren't quite there yet.
-A public alpha is expected to be available in early January.
-We are, however, fully open to initial feedback on the idea so please open an issue to get involved!

 ### Want to work on this for your day job?